-There are a few adjustments or improvements following from the Jacobites course such as:
+There are a few changes following from the Jacobites course:

 - Links to locations within the text, as a sort of on-the-spot map/ gazetteer.

-- A ‘lively’, events-driven narrative with investigations of parts of the narrative slotted in.
+- A ‘lively’, events-driven narrative with investigations of parts of the narrative slotted in along the way.

-- In addition to the journal and the Facebook - web pages, (with password).
+- In addition to the journal - web pages, (with password).
 This seems a good way to take pieces of 3D, castle cutaways and film clips aside for discussion alongside weekly themes.
 I kind of felt these could get a bit left behind among posts on Facebook.

 I asked how things were going during the Jacobites course and these were among the replies: